creditimpact/PURAIFY/SYSTEM_STATE.md

 ## 🧭 Summary

 The PURAIFY project is in the **early development phase**, with initial endpoints implemented for each engine.
-The next step is to expand features, add validation, and integrate across engines.
+Basic blueprint schema validation is now in place.
+The next step is to expand features and integrate across engines.
 Documentation updated for engine dependencies and namespace mapping to reflect current implementation.

 ---

-Last updated: July 29, 2025
+Last updated: August 1, 2025